Logeswaran123/NLP-with-Disaster-Tweets/README.md

 # NLP-with-Disaster-Tweets
-Classify if the input text is a Disaster or Not a Disaster.
+Create a model to Classify if the input text is a Disaster or Not a Disaster.

 ## Dataset